mactul/discordslashcommands/README.md

 client.run("XXXXXXXXXXXXXXXXXXXXXXXXXX")
 ```

-if you have just the id of your command, it is not necessary to get the whole command.\
+if you only have the id of your command, it is not necessary to get the whole command.\
 You can delete a global command by id, like this:
 ```py
 manager.delete_global_command(REPLACE_WITH_THE_ID_OF_YOUR_COMMAND)
 ```

-A complet example:
+A complete example:
 ```py
 import discord
 import discordslashcommands as dsc